 - A Planned Development district (PD) in-lieu of zone change to establish the project site plan, permitted uses and development standards.
-The PD proposes razing the existing commercial site to construct; - 60 one- and two-story single-family residences ranging in size from 2,179square feet to 2,574-square feet on lots averaging 5,136-square feet in size: - Four three-story, mixed-use buildings fronting Palm Canyon Drive consisting of 17,872-square feet of commercial on the ground floor and 20 multi-family residential condominium units on the second and third floors; - Private streets and common open space, including one dedicated lot for a joint-use pool area. - Major Architectural Application to review the proposed architectural designs.
-Final Development Plans will be submitted at a later time. - A Tentative Tract Map (TTM) to subdivide the roughly 12.38-acres into 60 individual lots, a condominium map for the multi-family-residential units and parcels for common areas and streets.
+The development includes: - 57 one- and two-story single-family residences ranging in size from 2,179square feet to 2,574-square feet on lots averaging 5,362-square feet in size; - Five three-story, mixed-use buildings fronting Palm Canyon Drive consisting of 15,893-square feet of commercial on the ground floor and 22 multi-family residential condominium units on the second and third floors; - Private streets and common open space, including one dedicated lot for a joint-use pool area. - Major Architectural Application to review the proposed architectural designs.
+Final Development Plans will be submitted at a later time. - A Tentative Tract Map (TTM) to subdivide the roughly 12.38-acres into 57 individual lots, a condominium map for the multi-family-residential units and parcels for common areas and streets.